masciugo/genealogy/README.md

 3. Add `has_parents` to your model (put after the enum for sex attribute values if present)

 ## Usage
 Genealogized models acquire different kinds of methods: most importantly from the user point of view are *query methods* and *alter methods*, secondary *ineligible methods*, *scope methods* and *utility methods*.
-The following is a simple overview, please refer to [documentation](https://github.com/masciugo/genealogy#) for a better understanding.
+The following is a simple overview, please go [here](#test-and-documentation-toghether) for a better understanding of the library.

 ### Query methods
 These self explanatory methods simply parse the tree (through parents' associations) in order to respond to relatives queries.